tsathoqqua/limadocs/docs/source/module/m_exit.rst

 Set the base directory to be used by the exits of the environment.

-*File generated by LIMA reStructured Text daemon.*
+*File generated by Lima 1.1a3 reStructured Text daemon.*